-It has support for “powerful vector drawing tools, support for a huge number of file types via import/export filters, emulation of color blindness or the rendering of markup languages like LaTeX or Lilypond.”
+It has support for powerful vector drawing tools, a huge number of file types via import/export filters, emulation of color blindness, and the rendering of markup languages like LaTeX or Lilypond.

-Markdown is more than a tool.
-It is also a formatting syntax.
-This means that you can write your stories in a plain text editor and then convert it to any document format.
-All you have to do is add a series of symbols through out the document.
-This is great because it prevents you from being locked into one program or file format only to see it die.
+Markdown is more than a tool, it is a formatting syntax.
+This means that you can write your stories in a plain text editor and then convert it to any document format, or use it to convert text to HTML.

 You use a series of markup cues to set the structure of your document and also add citations and cross-references.
 The end product can be converted into several file formats.